rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Query Group Membership

-Return users and groups that belonging to the specific group
+This action is used to return users and groups that belonging to the specific group

 ##### Input